chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

     <discard>: # only make use of the variables
       <include>: file1.yml
     key1 <var=var3>: [value3_1, value3_2, value3_3]
-    key2 <ref=var1>: # a reference to var1 in file1.yml, use the tag value as variable name
-    key3 <copy>: var2 # a copy of var2 in file1.yml, use the value as variable name
+    key2 <ref>: var1 # a reference to var1 in file1.yml, use the tag value as variable name key3 <ref=copy>: var2 # a copy of var2 in file1.yml, use the value as variable name
-    var3 <deepcopy>: # a deepcopy of var3 in the same file, use the key as variable name var3 <extend>: [value3_4] # append to the deepcopy
+    var3 <ref=deepcopy>: # a deepcopy of var3 in the same file, use the key as variable name var3 <extend>: [value3_4] # append to the deepcopy

   ``"file2.yml"`` will be parsed into: